terryaney/Documentation.Camelot/RBLe/RBLeValidation.BTRLogicAll.md

 ---|---|---
 `keys` | String | Comma delimitted list of key values to use to find the rows in the table parameter.
 `table` | Object[,] | Table containing the columns holding keys and values to find and do a falsy check (#error, 0, FALSE).
-`valueColumn` | Object | The column (1..table columns) number containing the value to compare to ensure not falsy.
+`valueColumn` | Int32 | The column (1..table columns) number containing the value to compare to ensure not falsy.
 Default is the last column of 'table' parameter.
-`caseSensitive` | Object | Whether or not a case sensitive search is performed.
+`caseSensitive` | Boolean | Whether or not a case sensitive search is performed.
 Default is false.

 [Back to Validation](RBLeValidation.md) | [Back to All RBLe Functions](RBLe.md#function-documentation)